NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 Timeseries Outputs
 ------------------

-OpenStudio-HPXML can optionally generate a timeseries CSV output file.
+OpenStudio-HPXML can optionally generate a timeseries output file.
-The timeseries output file is called results_timeseries.csv and co-located with the EnergyPlus output.
+The timeseries output file is called results_timeseries.csv (or results_timeseries.json) and co-located with the EnergyPlus output.

-Depending on the outputs requested, CSV files may include:
+Depending on the outputs requested, the file may include:

    =================================== ==================================================================================================================================
    Type                                Notes